 The foodservice industry has been enjoying an unprecedented high for a while now, thanks to the strength of consumers’ purchasing power.
 But even more important than seeing businesses thrive is being able to sustain this growth.
 The challenge for restaurateurs now is to build a loyal market and build on the customer experience.
 How exactly do you do that?
-Here are three strategies that can make the biggest impact:
+Here are three strategies that can make a big impact:

 1. Go digital but don’t neglect human interaction